DoctorWkt/acwj/11_Functions_pt1/Readme.md

 We've made a good start at adding functions to our language.
 For now, it's a pretty simplistic function declaration only.

-In the next part of our compiler writing journey, we will XXX
+In the next part of our compiler writing journey, we will begin the process to add types to our compiler.